thedigitalgarage/meteorjs-ex/README.md

 ![Add To Project](http://assets-digitalgarage-infra.apps.thedigitalgarage.io/images/screenshots/add_to_project.png)

-In the add to project screen, choose Meteor Quickstart (qs-meteor) from the catalog.
+In the add to project screen, choose Meteor Quickstart (qs-meteor-mongo) from the catalog.

 ![Add To Project](http://assets-digitalgarage-infra.apps.thedigitalgarage.io/images/screenshots/choose_quickstart.png)